Use Job Description Keywords to Get Noticed and Hire the Best

 Optimize Your Job Postings With Keywords

-If you’re looking to find the right fit, you’ll need to optimize your job listing with the right keywords to get your pitch in front of top candidates.
+If you’re looking to find the right fit, you’ll need to optimize your job listing with the right job description keywords to get your pitch in front of top candidates.
 Monster can help you get started right now.
-When you sign up for a free job listing, you’ll get access to over 2,000 pre-written job descriptions you can tailor to your opening.
+When you sign up for a free job listing with Monster, you’ll get access to over 2,000 pre-written job descriptions you can tailor to your opening.